"Karl XII's Funeral Procession" by Gustaf Cederström in 1884. Photo: Mattias Blomgren/Public domain.

 Visit the National Museum of Fine Arts in Stockholm, Sweden’s leading art institution since 1792.
 Housed in a Renaissance-inspired palace on the waterfront, it showcases Swedish and European masterpieces alongside decorative arts, design, and contemporary works—making it a must-see cultural destination.

-The National Museum of Fine Arts:
+The National Museum of Fine Arts: A Treasure Trove of Art and History

-Vast and diverse collections
+Vast and Diverse Collections

-🖼️ Midvinterblot: A Controversial Masterpiece Returns
+Midvinterblot: A Controversial Masterpiece Returns

 In 1915, Carl Larsson completed Midvinterblot, a dramatic depiction of a Norse sacrifice.
 Initially rejected for its controversial theme, the painting remained outside the collection for decades.
 In 1997, the museum acquired it, and today it hangs opposite Larsson’s Gustav Vasa fresco—symbolizing a renewed appreciation of Sweden’s artistic heritage.